Worteks/bbb-ansible/README.md

 ## FIXMEs

+ - latest DRBD/Pacemaker additions were tested, using variables shipping in samples - may not be as stable as the rest of our roles.
  - redis-sentinel first fails to start manual restart fixed, further playbook runs work could be due to redis-server being slow to startup?